Alex-Paath8977/ticTakToe/README.md

 Important: You need to download a version compatible with the version of Java used in your project.
 You can download it in this site: https://gluonhq.com/products/javafx/

+The game's current functionality includes:
+- Initialization of the paying field (3x3 squares)
+- Alternating moves for 2 players
+- Checking winning combinations (3 in row) or draws
+- Possibility to restart the game (restart)